interrogator/jason-lee-iran/README.md

 ![16.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i16.jpg)

-This photo was taken from the famed 'shaking minaret' in the middle of the ancient abandoned city of Karanaq, Iran.
+This photo was taken from the famed 'Shaking Minaret' in the middle of the ancient abandoned city of Karanaq, Iran.
 You have to climb the tower through something that resembles a tunnel shooting straight up.
 At the tower, you well, shake.
-I popped my camera over the lens and couldn't help but mumble to myself how 'this photo is not worth a $1000 if I drop my camera'.
+I popped my camera over the lens and couldn't help but mumble to myself how 'this photo is not worth $1000 if I drop my camera'.

 ---